In addition, it provides generic hints regarding Single Logout in further scenarios.

 The application does not trigger single logout as a result of an idle activity timeout.

 No, it is fully protected by the Shibboleth SP, it has no application internal session management but relies on the SAML session as managed by the Shibboleth SP, including logout:

 ⇒ No additional prerequisites to fulfil.

-Your SP needs to support the SWITCH edu-ID private identity, check out your SP's
+If your SP shall support the SWITCH edu-ID private identity, check out your SP's

 That way, you can login to your SP with your SWITCH edu-ID account and properly test Single Logout, unless your SP's access control rules prevent your access ☺.